 Green: The Sensitive Self - we are ecologically sensitive, communitarian, and we nurture human bonding; we believe the human spirit must be freed from greed, dogma, and divisiveness; we believe feeling is more important the being rational, we cherish the earth, and all life; emphasize dialogue and relationships; basis of value communities where people form affiliations based on shared sentiments; strive for new definitions of spirituality and harmony, and we try to enhance human potential; nonlinear in our thinking and we show a greater degree of warmth, sensitivity, and caring, for earth and all its inhabitants; can be seen in deep ecology, postmodernism, Netherland idealism, the Canadian health care system, humanistic psychology, cooperative inquiry, Greenpeace, animal rights, political “correctness,” and human rights issues; approximately one percent of the current human population is at this meme with 15 percent of the power.

-Wilber writes that the first six levels of the memes, from beige to green, are considered “first-tier thinking” because they are "subsistence" levels based on existence.
-Then a “revolutionary shift in consciousness” occurs bringing with it the emergence of “second-tier thinking” and the following "levels of being."
+The first six levels of the memes, from beige to green, are considered “first-tier thinking” because they are "subsistence" levels based on existence.
+Then a “revolutionary" shift in consciousness occurs bringing with it the emergence of “second-tier thinking” and the following "levels of being:"